xttrust/Tech-Master-Quiz/README.md

 - The game website accomplishes its objectives with a user-friendly design that is responsive to different screen sizes.
 The interface is clean, users can conveniently select their difficulty level, enter their username, and enjoy a smooth gaming experience.

+- While testing the game in ``Chrome``, after I press ``Start`` and stopped the internet the game worked perfectly because the data was fetched when the ``Start`` button was pressed.
+- While testing the game widouth internet the game will trow an alert that api data was not loaded and the game will restart after 1 second.
+- While testing the game, I have found an error where if you start a game and then go back and start the game again fast the api data will not fetch because of the limitations of ``opentdb.com/api`` works, So the game will trow an alert that api data was not loaded and the game will restart after 1 second.

 - While testing the code I didn't encounter any errors with the final project.
 Only on JSHint a few warnings.
 - HTML (index.html) validator [results](wireframes/html-validator.png "W3C HTML")
 - CSS validator [results](wireframes/css-validator.png "W3C CSS")